Adam Fleming

 Julie Etchingham

 Julie Etchingham is a newsreader, presenter and broadcast journalist with over three decades of experience working across the BBC, Sky News and ITV.
+She currently presents and reports for ITV News at Ten and also presents the Tonight programme.

 She has chaired general election leaders’ debates, presented and reported on US Presidential elections, and co-presented coverage of major Royal Weddings, Jubilees and Funerals.
 Julie has also led live coverage of developing news stories including the 7/7 bombings in London and the 2004 Boxing Day Tsunami.